IDMNYU/DM4003-Senior-Project-SP16/accountability_partner.md

  * OUTSIDE of class
 * Conduct a weekly review
  * Review each other's calendar weekly
- * Review each other's project tasks (are they actionable?) weekly; Are they complete?
+ * Review each other's project tasks (are they actionable?) weekly
+    * Are they complete?
  * Discuss anything that you discussed with your accountability partner in your weekly project review
 * Take notes for each other's presentations
 * Provide moral support and encouragement
- * Attend each others thesis defense (unless you have a work conflict)